brunoruviaro/ardour4-tutorial/_posts/2014-08-23-working-with-regions.md

 fade length as shown above, a more gradual transition can be accomplished.

-By right-clicking on one of the Fade (the shaded blue area), the speed of the Fade can also be adjusted.
+By right-clicking on one of the Fades (the shaded area), the speed of the Fade can also be adjusted.

 ![Fade Options]({{ site.url }}/images/Ardour4_Fade_Options.png)